NASA-PDS/template-repo-python/README.md

     pip install twine
     twine upload dist/*

-You can also use github actions, see example provided
+You can also use github actions, see example provided in `.github/workflows/publish.yml.example`